 It is a doctor's surgery procedure where the patient is sitting comfortably in a chair with a headrest.
 Anaesthetic drops are used to numb the eyes.

-The deep clean of the base of eyelashes is performed with a small, wet rotating instrument, which removes or exfoliates the dandruff, the dead skin and residue at the base of the eyelashes.
-Both eyes, the upper and lower eyelashes get cleaned.
+The deep clean of the base of eyelashes is performed with a small, wet rotating instrument.
+It removes or exfoliates the dandruff, the dead skin and residue at the base of the eyelashes.
+Both eyes, the upper and lower eyelashes are cleaned.

-The eye is washed out with saline solution and antibiotic drops are applied.
+The eye is washed with saline solution and antibiotic drops are applied.
 The procedure lasts between 5 and 10 minutes.
-Some patients notice tickling or pins and needles during the procedure.
+Some patients notice tickling or tingling during the procedure.

 Patients can notice the effect of cleaning immediately, as their eyelids will feel lighter and less inflamed.
 However, the patient must continue the treatment recommended by the doctor to avoid recurrence, as blepharitis is usually chronic.